+2:20 – 2:25 Handout on faculty ratios from Karen Appleby

-Discussed the study on the uneven ratio of male professor and staff to female professor and staff on NAU campus from 1995 to 2012.
+Discussed the study on the uneven ratio of male professors to female professor in the positions of Associate, Full, and Regents Professors on the NAU campus from 1995 to 2012.

-concluded that there female professors are still lacking.
+Discussed that female professors are still under-represented in such positions.

+The cause remains unclear:

+It could be a case of NAU tracking a national trend that shows that women have only relatively recently entered the academy in significant numbers;

+It could be that NAU could do a better job of retaining women;

+It could be that women are not advancing, or are not advancing at the same pace.

+Interest in following up on this was expressed.

 Questioned the classification of female positions on campus (and at all three institutions).

-Noticed how there was a difference in pay between female staff and female faculty.

-Folllow up on associate female professor taking leave and then attempting to return as full time faculty.
+Follow up on associate female professors taking leave and then attempting to return as full time faculty.

 2:20 – 2:30 Nominations of new commissioners